dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 It's important to choose the appropriate statistical technique based on the nature of the data and the research question you are trying to answer.
 In general, parametric measures are more powerful when the assumptions they make about the data are met, but nonparametric measures may be more appropriate when these assumptions are not met.

 ## When Median is better than Mean measure?
 If you have 2 people in your dataset whose salary is 4 cr and 5 cr, then mean will shift right side.
 If you have people whose salary is 4K or 5K mean will shift left.
-In this situation if you central tendency of data is correctly represented then use median.
+In this situation if you want central tendency of data is correctly represented then use median.

+## What is percentile?
+Let's assume our job_applicant dataset has 500 observations.
+If you order the salary column in ascending order.
+80 percentile means 80 percent of 500, i.e. 400th record.
+Whatever is the salary of this 400th person that is 80 percentile.
+Let's say it is 75K.
+It means 20% people have more salary than 75K and 80% people have salary less than 75K.

+If you want to know 99 percentile then 500*99/100 = 495th record.
+Let's say 495th person's salary is 140K it means 1% of the people have more than 140K salary.

 ## What are applications of long-tailed distribution.
 Long-tailed distibution is when on the ends the shape of normal distribution curve becomes almost parallel to x-axis (asymptotic).
 It can help you outlier detection.